 Copenhagen, the world’s happiest city 2025, is the definition of a Scandi getaway with its colourful town houses, oversized canals and ‘too trendy for school’ attitude.

-A long weekend in the Danish capital promises scenic cycling (weather permitting), belly busting bakeries and quirky sights from a jellyfish kaleidoscope to a rooftop ski slope.
+A long weekend in the Danish capital promises scenic cycling (weather permitting), belly busting bakeries and quirky sights from a famous funfair to a rooftop ski slope.

 The recipe for happiness starts with an early morning coffee and giant cinnamon bun at Sankt Peders Straede 29, which you can walk off with a 20-minute stroll to Nyhavn harbour.